 SolarEdge technology allows our solar technicians to design a panel array across multiple roof areas – both across different orientations and angles.
 Panels can be installed on roofs sections facing west, north and east – all on the same string.
-What’s more, a SolarEdge system can have up to 45 panels on the one string, reducing the cost of safety hardware that needs to be installed on each string such as DC isolators and cabling.
+What’s more, a SolarEdge system can have up to 45 panels on the one string, reducing the cost of safety hardware that needs to be installed on each string.

 If you use most of your power in the afternoon, it can be beneficial to have panels facing both north and west to distribute the output of solar power across the day.
 This avoids having a big peak of solar power in the middle of the day, making it easier to use a larger percentage of the solar power as it is generated, and hence increasing the value of your system.

-A SolarEdge system comes with panel level monitoring – free for life.
-This is a very valuable feature for system owners and for us as the installer, and it is something that very few manufacturers offer free of charge.
+A SolarEdge system comes with panel-level monitoring, free for life.
+This is a valuable feature for both system owners and for us as the installer because it allows our support team to identify faults on individual panels.

-A SolarEdge system is connected to the internet, where you can login to the SolarEdge portal on any device to monitor system performance, system status and you can even access detailed output graphs over time at the module level.
-As your SolarEdge Installer, Solaray receives automatic emails alerting us to any technical issues, making it simple to conduct system checks remotely from our head office in Glendenning, or even when our technicians are on the road.
+A SolarEdge system is connected to the internet, where you can login to the SolarEdge portal on any device to monitor system performance, system status and you can access detailed output graphs over time at the module level.
+As your SolarEdge Installer, Solaray receives automatic emails alerting us to any technical issues, making it simple to conduct system checks remotely from our head office, or when our technicians are on the road.

 SolarEdge systems are expandable, limited only by your roof space and the size of the installed inverter.
 If a panel needs to be replaced in the future, you will not need to match the new panel to your existing array.
 This allows you to take advantage of any technology gains over the next few years.
 For example, you may find that in 3 years’ time, 350W panels are the market standard.